The Amazing Maurice

 The cool part is, we have just finished our latest Feature.
 It is called the Amazing Maurice and entered the cinemas in february 2023.

-Thanks to Studio Rakete for considering me.
+And again, Thanks to Studio Rakete for considering me.

 And if you want some more, well, here is a nice little Making of, where the amazing cast talks about our little movie.